Skip to main content

 From any future machine, exchange your email and password for a fresh JWT:

-Returns access_token + refresh_token directly — no 2FA, no browser.
-From there, hit GET /organizations/me/ to discover your org_id, then GET /organizations/me/{org_id}/applications/{app_id}/ to recover the api_key.
+Returns access_token + refresh_token directly — no browser.
+From there, hit GET /organizations/me/ to discover your org_id (the organization’s uuid), then GET /organizations/me/{org_id}/applications/ to list the organization’s applications (each entry’s uuid is an app_id), and finally GET /organizations/me/{org_id}/applications/{app_id}/ to recover the api_key.

 Password requirements